ChiCubed/InformaticsNotes/chapter5.md

 Same as Dijkstra.

 #### Tips
-The pseudocode assumes the graph is an adjacency matrix.
-See the section on graph theory for information on this.
+The code above assumes the graph is in [adjacency matrix](/chapter3/graphtheory.md "adjacency-matrix") format.